StefanScherer/adfs2/README.md

 ```
 powershell -file c:\vagrant\scripts\import-ep.ps1
 ```
+#### Test Single Sign On
+Single Sign On should work out of the box with the provisioning scripts.
+But you can install the JBoss Negotiation Toolkit for further tests

+1. Go to the `ep123` box and open the Ocon Shell
+2. `jb`
+3. `install-jboss-negotiation-toolkit.pl`
+4. Go to the `win7` box and login as `mike.hammer`
+5. Open IE with URL [http://ep123:8080/jboss-negotiation-toolkit/](http://ep123:8080/jboss-negotiation-toolkit/)

 ## Normal Use
 After setting up all boxes, you simply can start and stop the boxes, but the